MrVamc/MrVamc/README.md

 # Hi there, I'm Vamshi Banda 👋

 Welcome to my GitHub profile!
 I'm a passionate software tester and automation engineer with a strong background in Java and Selenium.
-I love exploring new technologies and continuously improving my skills.
+I have keen interest in exploring new technologies and continuously improving my skills.

 ## About Me